 - Be friendly, honest, confident, and enthusiastic.
 Don't forget to smile and have fun.

-After the Fair
+After the Expo

 - Organize the brochures and business cards you've gathered and make more notes on the companies you've visited.